rancher/elemental/docs/operator.md

   # assigned to the clusters.provisioning.cattle.io resource
   namespace: fleet-default
 spec:
+  # The cluster that this machine is assigned to
+  clusterName: some-cluster
   # The hash of the TPM EK public key.
 This is used if you are
   # using TPM2 to identifiy nodes.
 You can obtain the TPM by
   # running `rancherd get-tpm-hash` on the node.
 Or nodes can